Iagorrr04/Learning-Git/README.md

 ~ git commit -am "message" //To add the changes of a modified files, doesn't work for new files

 ### Git merge conflict
+-Happens when we try to merge two branchs that have changes in the same line...